Kiribati dollar: Coins

 Kiribati's first coins were introduced in 1979 following independence and were directly pegged to the Australian dollar.
 The coins were initially issued in denominations of 1, 2, 5, 10, 20 and 50-cents, and 1 dollar.

 Except for the 50 cents and 1 dollar pieces, all of these coins are the same size, weight, and composition as the corresponding Australian coins, with the 1 and 2 cents pieces composed of bronze and the 5, 10, 20, 50 cents pieces, and ±1 being composed of cupro-nickel.
 As usual for other Pacific island states, only the lower denominations (1-20 cents) share any commonality, with the largest denominations being unique to their respective countries.
 The 50-cents piece is round with reeded edges, unlike the dodecagonal (twelve sided) Australian equivalent.
 The Kiribati 1 dollar is the same twelve sided shape as Australia's 50 cents coin, but it is smaller and weighs 4.3 grams less than both the Australian and Kiribati half dollars.

 In 1989, nickel-brass 2 dollar coins were introduced coinciding with Kiribati's tenth anniversary of independence, and followed Australia's issuance of its 2 dollar coin and withdrawal of the 2 dollar note in 1988.
 The Kiribati ±2 piece is round and much larger than Australia's comparatively tiny ±2 piece, with the same circumference of the 20-cents coin and a thickness similar to the British 1 Pound coin.

 Most Kiribati coins are dated 1979, marking an event to coincide with independence, but with some exception.
 In 1992, Kiribati began producing 1 and 2 cents pieces in copper-plated steel and 5 cents pieces in nickel-plated steel re-struck off of 1979 planchets.
 These coins are distinct in their lustre and obvious attraction to a magnet and were produced to compensate for Australia's discontinuation of the two lowest denominations.
 However, a small mintage of the 1992 issue 1 cent was struck in bronze.
 10-, 20-, 50-cents, and ±1 coins have yet to appear as later issues and do not appear to be restrike coins.
 So most of the denominations remain as a single date issue.
 Although Kiribati retained 1 and 2 cents coins well after Australia demoted theirs, redundancy and devaluation has slowly removed these coins from general circulation.

-Kiribati no longer issues local coinage and hasn't now for quite some time, so most examples are either uncirculated from the bank or heavily used.
+Kiribati no longer issues local coinage and has not for quite some time, so most examples are either uncirculated from the bank or heavily used.
 Australian coinage has also become more frequent than local coinage in more populated regions for these reasons as the government feels it more practical and cost effective to use Australian coins rather than mint additional Kiribati coins.